plotly/public-health/tutorials/mtcars.md

 ![Trace Values](../screencasts/mtcars/weight-vs-acc/trace-values.png)

-Refer to 2.3.2 onwards (enter the appropriate titles when following 2.3.4).
+**Refer to 2.3.2 onwards** (enter the appropriate titles when following 2.3.4).

 ## 3. Create a Dashboard

 With the charts completed and saved in your [home folder](https://plot.ly/organize/home), we can now create a dashboard by simply adding these charts, adjusting the layout, and styling the dashboard before sharing and interacting.
 To get started with creating a dashboard, hover over the *+Create* button and select **Dashboard** from the menu.
 Alternatively, open this [link](https://plot.ly/dashboard/create).

 ### 3.1.
 Add Charts
-First, to add the pie chart, click *+Plot* in the bottom left corner of the screen.
+First, to add the Car Model Bar Chart, click *+Plot* in the bottom left corner of the screen.
 A new box ought to appear with the option to 'Add a Plot'.
 Click, the *'Your Files'* option and then in the pop-up select the **Car Model Bar Chart** we made earlier.

 ![Add Bar Chart](../screencasts/mtcars/dashboard/add-plot.png)